 We did not have adequate controls in our financial close process that would provide reasonable assurance that financial statements could be prepared in accordance with GAAP.
-Specifically, we did not have: (a) properly designed or effectively operating reviews of manual journal entries; (b) properly designed review controls for the consolidation and accounting for intercompany activities including those denominated in foreign currencies; (c) effectively operating reconciliation or review controls to ensure the appropriate accounting for stock-based awards; and (d) appropriately designed system configuration controls to capture the relevant data or effectively operating review controls to appropriately calculate and present the statement of cash flows.
+Specifically, we did not have: (a) properly designed or effectively operating process, systems and review of our periodic closing activities to ensure accurate and timely generation of financial statements; primarily with respect to timely and accurate recording of license and professional services revenue, non-standard expense accruals, tax expenses and deferred tax assets; (b) properly designed and consistently performed account reconciliations and review of manual journal entries; (c) effectively designed and operating controls for consolidation and accounting for intercompany activities including those denominated in foreign currencies; and (d) effectively operating reconciliation or review controls to ensure the appropriate accounting for stock-based awards.

-This material weakness contributed to the restatement of our condensed consolidated balance sheet as of September 30, 2007 and statements of cash flows for the three months ended September 30, 2007 and 2006, and the notes related thereto.
-The nature of this error and its related impact was reported in our Form 10-Q/A dated February 19, 2009.
-Additionally, the material weakness resulted in material post-closing adjustments reflected in the financial statements for the year ended June 30, 2008.
+This material weakness resulted in material post-closing adjustments reflected in the financial statements for the year ended June 30, 2009.
 These adjustments resulted in changes to assets, liabilities, stockholders' equity, revenue and expenses.